APIETC Awards NOW OPEN

 Postgraduate Student Awards:

-- Postgraduate Scholarships (and Top-up Scholarships)
+- Postgraduate Scholarships (including Top-up Scholarships)

 Applications for Undergraduate and Postgraduate awards can be made through the PigConnect Portal.

-Applications close January 2026.
+Applications close 23rd January 2026.

-APRIL Exclusive Awards (NOW OPEN)
+APRIL member only awards (NOW OPEN)

-- Doctor of Veterinary Medicine/Bachelor of Science Award: Supports an area of research aligned to the Australian pork industry, with a maximum amount of $500 provided for a student stipend and $500 for operating costs.
+Supports an area of research aligned to the Australian pork industry, with a maximum amount of $500 provided for a student stipend and $500 for operating costs.

 Doctor of Veterinary Medicine (DVM) application form

-Industry Placement Program (NOW OPEN)
+Industry Placement Program (NOW CLOSED)

 As part of its Education and Training program, APRIL is continuing to assist with human capacity building in the Australian pork industry through the IPP Award scheme.
 A successful business applicant will receive $90,000 over the first 2 years of a 3-year agreement with APRIL to help cover salary and other costs associated with training an Awardee for the 3 years.
 The overall aims of the IPP scheme are: